 Applicants must submit the application listed on Mattress Help’s site along with a 5-minute video discussing the following:

 The most creative and impactful submission will win the award.
-The annual deadline for submissions is September 25th.
+The scholarship is currently closed for 2019 but stay tuned for the 2020 application window.

 Sleep is a key component to maintaining focus during the day and enabling your critical thinking.
 Those who are affected with sleep disorders may experience additional challenges when transitioning to higher education due to their sleep disruptions.
 If you suffer from a sleep disorder, these scholarships from various organizations are available to help support you.